 - Click Update in the box.

 Your environment variables are now set up correctly.
-The next step is to get an access token using your authentication credentials so you can make requests to the Data Lens REST API.
+The next step is to get an access token using your authentication credentials so you can make requests to the Geo-visualization REST API.

 Getting an Authentication Token with Postman

-After Postman is installed, you can get an authentication token to communicate with the Data Lens REST API, as described in Authentication with Postman.
+After Postman is installed, you can get an authentication token to communicate with the Geo-visualization REST API, as described in Authentication with Postman.